docker/docs/desktop/settings/windows-settings.md

 ### Proxies

-HTTP/HTTPS proxies can be used when
+HTTP/HTTPS proxies can be used when:

 - Logging in to Docker
 - Pulling or pushing images
 - Fetching artifacts during image builds
 - Containers interact with the external network
-- Scanning images.
+- Scanning images

-These are configured slightly differently.
+Each use case above is configured slightly differently.

 If the host uses a static HTTP/HTTPS proxy configuration, Docker Desktop reads this configuration and automatically uses these settings for logging into Docker and for pulling and pushing images.